alexs2112/TerminalHero/design/Act I/Sidequests/Grave Concerns.md

 > [!Note]
 > Once the ritual is complete, all encounters still active in the cemetery will end.
 This should probably reward the party a fraction of the XP that would be gained by defeating them in combat.

+> [!Danger] Bound Remnants
+> Essentially higher level patchwork dead.
+They have a variety of attacks based on their equipped weapons.
+When they die for the first time, they regenerate at a single hit point.
+> Sword and Shield: Disarming Strike, Bone Shield, Multi-Attack
+> Hammer: Heavy Blow, Multi-Attack
+> Axe: Cleave, Multi-Attack

 > [!Danger] The Soul-Tethered Herald
 > The Soul-Tethered Herald is a twisted undead being that was once a priest or holy figure in life.
 In death, it has become a conduit for the endless waves of necromantic energy that have corrupted the cemetery.
 > Necrotic Wave: Deal Dark damage to each player, reducing their Dark resistance for a time
-> Unholy Summon: Summon a Patchwork Dead or Bone Servitor (3 AP).
+> Unholy Summon: Summon a Bone Servitor or a Bound Remnant (3 AP).
 This grants the boss some armor
 > Dark Tether: Deal Dark damage and stun the target
 > Gains additional AP each turn